MattE444/Portfolio-Projects-AWS/Assessment for Associate Support Engineer/readme.md

 #### 3. Write a brief blog post for GitLab that explains what Git is and what it can do for you.

+   ### What is Git and How to Make it Work for You!!
+   by Matt Ellingsen

+   Have you ever wondered where the titles "Github" and "Gitlab" came from?
+Did you just think it was a form of Git'er done?
+Is Git a thing and how is it different from Gitlabs or Github?
+If you've ever wondered any of these questions then sit back while I explain to you the answers to these questions plus many more!!

+   #### What is Git?
+   At its core Git is a versional control system for code and other documents.
+It allows you track changes to code and other files over time while also being able revert back to previous versions if necessary.
+Git is referred to as a distributed system because users are able to download the entire remote repository to their local system.
+They can then work on their own local repository while other users also making changes on their own local repositories.
+Users use a series of commands to create branches, commmits and merges on their local repository as well as re-updating their code with the remote "master" repository until ultimately pushes changes back to the master repository.

+   #### What is Github and Gitlab?